Gösta’s Wine Parlour

 Alex Shop & Cafe

-In the town centre you can visit a Cafe that on the side also offers trendy selection women’s fashion.
-Or is it actually a clothes shop in which you can take a bite of organic locally produced salads and burgers?
+In the town centre you can visit a Cafe that on the side also offers trendy selection of women’s fashion.
+Or is it actually a clothes shop in which you can take a bite of organic, locally produced salads and burgers?
 Find out more under the link.

 Serlachius Residency Gallery

 In the centre of Mänttä, close to Serlachius Museum Gustaf is located the workspace for the artists in residence for the Serlachius Residency.
-The charming wooden building houses the Serlachius Residency Gallery which showcases several exhibitions summer 2020.
+The charming wooden building houses the Serlachius Residency Gallery.

 Mänttä Art Festival in Pekilo